burcakotlu/GLANET/docs/source/tutorial.rst

 	* *Perform Enrichment*
 		-  Check *Perform Enrichment* check box if you want to achieve Enrichment Analysis.
-		   GLANET will accomplish Enrichment Analysis for the elements checked in Annotation Options.
+		   GLANET will accomplish Enrichment Analysis for the element types checked in Annotation Options.

 		-  Perform Enrichment With Z-Scores (Default)
 		-  Perform Enrichment Without Z-Scores